WengLab-InformaticsResearch/DQueST/README.md

-# DQeST (Dynamic Questionnaire for Personalized Search of Clinical Trials )
+# DQueST (Dynamic Questionnaire for Personalized Search of Clinical Trials )
 DQeST project includes an R package for question sequence optimization based on the frequency and accuracy of eligibility criteria to OMOP concept mapping.

 ## Prerequisites